klarna/ui-css-components/docs/2/Button.md

 <a name="Button/primary/big/disabled"></a>
 ### Big & disabled

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

 ```html
 <button class="cui__button--primary -big is-disabled">
   Primary big disabled
 </button>
 ```

 <a name="Button/secondary"></a>
 ## Secondary